iPads - Check out at the front desk

 This guide is designed to help you get started with your research.
-You will find these pages useful in navigating through NSU's vast amount of resources to find those that are most useful to your area of study.
+You should find these pages useful in navigating through NSU's large collection of resources to find the ones that are most relevant to your area of study.

 Use the tabs above or the table of contents to navigate this site.
-If you need assistance, please contact me --I'm here to help!
-If you see a need for additional information or ways to improve this subject guide, I encourage you to submit a comment or contact me directly.
+If you need assistance, please contact me - I'm here to help.
+If you see a need for additional information or ways to improve this subject guide, submit a comment or contact me directly.

-Stop by and chat if you're on campus, or give me a call if you're far away!
+Stop by and see me if you're on campus, or give me a call if you're not.

 To view on iPad or mobile: